Skip to content

 • GPU Support: No

-• Memory Usage: Medium (depends on T-gate count)
+• Memory: Medium (depends on T-gate count)

 • When to use: Near-Clifford circuits with few T gates